Sustainability

 Business Continuity Management (BCM)

-The Company manufactures and supplies essential products for production activities across a wide range of industries and to provide richer lives for people.
-For that reason, we believe that we have an important responsibility to maintain and continue our business activities and achieve an early recovery in the event of a large-scale disaster.
-To this end, we have established a business continuity plan (BCP) at our Headquarters and each plant.
-Additionally, we conduct annual drills to verify the effectiveness of our BCP.
-In 2023, we conducted our first role-playing drill, simulating a major earthquake directly beneath the Tokyo metropolitan area, affecting both our Headquarters and Chiba Plant simultaneously, and are advancing discussions and countermeasures based on the challenges identified.
-Moving forward, we will continue to enhance the effectiveness of our business continuity management (BCM) through BCP training and other initiatives.
+The Company manufactures and supplies essential products that are indispensable to production activities across a wide range of industries and to enriching people’s lives.
+For that reason, we believe that we have an important responsibility to maintain and continue our business activities and achieve an early recovery in the event of a large-scale disaster, and have therefore formulated the Business Continuity Management (BCM) Basic Policy.
+Based on this, we have established business continuity plans (BCPs) for our Headquarters and plants, and by conducting regular training, we have built a system for minimizing damage in the event of a disaster and ensuring business continuity and early recovery.
+In 2024, we conducted role-playing drills, simulating a major earthquake directly beneath the Tokyo metropolitan area, affecting both our Headquarters and Chiba Plant simultaneously, and are advancing discussions and countermeasures based on the challenges identified.
+Moving forward, we will continue to enhance the effectiveness of our BCM through BCP training and other initiatives.

 Climate-Related Disclosures Based on TCFD Recommendations